pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

 The structure follows the following syntax :

 jit_all
     true or false.
-This is the main directive to tell to libubpf to compile the code in x86_64 machine code and then directly execute the machine code when the plugin is called.
+This is the main directive to tell libubpf to compile the code in x86_64 machine code and then directly execute the machine code when the plugin is called.
 If the attribute is missing the default value is false.

 dir
-    Path of the folder containing of the eBPF bytecodes.
+    Path of the folder containing the eBPF bytecodes.
 If the variable is missing, libupf take the default value passed to the project_conf_dir argument of init_plugin_manager.

 plugins
-    Is the most important variable since it contains every plugin to be loaded inside the program.
+    It is the most important variable since it contains every plugin to be loaded inside the program.
     Each object of this variable takes as key, the name of the plugin such as defined in the array insertion_point of the function init_plugin_manager.
-    The following keys are now used inside each plugins
+    The following keys are now used inside each plugin

         extra_mem
             The number of **bytes** granted to the current plugin.
 If omitted, no additional memory will be